HomeCoin ProfilesUS CoinsUnited States 1893-CC Morgan Dollar

 Morgan was born in England and began working for the Mint soon after his arrival in the United States in 1876.
 Morgan was brought on as an assistant engraver in October 1876 and then worked under William Barber.
 In addition to the Liberty Head dollar, Morgan has several coin design credits to his name, including the Columbian half dollar of 1892 and 1893, and an array of pattern coins designed during the late 19th century, most notable of these being the never-released $100 Gold Union coin.

-The United States Mint would officially decommission the Carson City branch in 1899, leaving it open as a U.S. Assay Office until 1933.
+The U.S. Mint would officially decommission the Carson City branch in 1899, leaving it open as a U.S. Assay Office until 1933.
 During its tenure as a coin striking facility, Carson City produced some of the most storied coins in American numismatic history.
 Coins struck at the Carson City Mint carry with them the allure of the Old West, of stagecoaches, cowboys, gamblers, and gunslingers.
 It was with this evocative imagery that the Government Services Administration (GSA) sought to market the government’s stash of Carson City dollars in the 1970s and ’80s.
 In that pool of coins, just one 1893-CC was found.

 Most 1893-CC Morgan dollars wound up in the Treasury vaults with the majority of those being melted down in 1918.
 The sealed bags of 1893-CC dollar coins that survived the melt were paid out at the San Francisco Mint and the Washington, D.C.
 Cash Room.

-1893-CC Morgan Dollars in the Redfield Hoard
+The 1893-CC Morgan Dollar in the Redfield Hoard

 1893-CC Ad (1978), Paramount International Coin Corporation